twinysam/INSIDE-ARG/readme.md

 - [Official site](https://playdead.com/games/inside)
 - [Trailer](https://www.youtube.com/watch?v=y0uDLEG8Xao)
-- [Full playthrough](https://www.youtube.com/watch?v=gH4MkqbKieU) (if you are not much of a gamer and want to know what it is all about, but playing it is a lot more fun)

 ![inside](https://i.imgur.com/XVr2WfU.jpg)

 Early on, hidden things were discovered in the game.
-Some of those lead us to secret websites and other clues, and puzzles started happening outside of the game.
+Some of those lead us to secret websites and other clues, and eventually puzzles started happening outside of the game.
 Playdead has been hinting at their [upcoming game](https://www.instagram.com/p/BPfgOnfBrKu/) with it.

-The ongoing effort to solve the puzzles and mysteries is happening at the unofficial Playdead Discord server: https://discord.gg/gQ74gaa
+The ongoing efforts to solve the puzzles and mysteries is happening at the unofficial Playdead Discord server: https://discord.gg/gQ74gaa

 Would like to help out with the documentation? [check this section](#contributing).